AtiqueUrRehman/qaida/README.md

 - [ ] Add data download and extraction script in ./data/
 - [ ] Add uses for an OCR system e.g pdf converter
 - [ ] Code from loading and training locally
+- [ ] Add visualizations
+- [ ] Add tutorials for Tensorfow and loading data using Hdf5